-We will be discussing both dealing with crises at the moment they are happening and how we process and deal with them later.
+We will be discussing both dealing with crises at the moment they are happening, as well as how we process and deal with them later.
 Everyone deals with trauma differently; however, some basic guidelines can make crises easier to handle.

 For example, the 2008 global financial crisis was caused by a burst in the real estate market.
-It affected both people who had invested in real estate who suddenly owned property worth far less than what they paid and homeowners.
+It affected both people who had invested in real estate who suddenly owned property worth far less than what they paid, as well as homeowners.
 Many homeowners suddenly found themselves with mortgages that were higher than the value of their homes.

 The best thing to do during a financial crisis is to stay calm.
 As difficult as it may be, a calm mind allows you to regroup and come up with a plan.

 We don’t think much about tainted water, but a water crisis has effects on public health.
 Contaminated water can contain hundreds or thousands of potentially harmful diseases and bacteria, like Legionnaire’s Disease, Hepatitis E, and E. Coli, just to name a few.

 A perfect example of a public health-related water crisis is Flint, Michigan, where lead was found in the water.
 We may never know how many people were poisoned by tainted water during the crisis, but we do know the Flint water crisis caused serious health effects that endangered the lives of thousands.